 Draw a circle and write your main topic within it.
 Draw lines connecting main points to the topic.
 These main points essentially serve as the subjects of each paragraph or section of your writing.
 Create sub-topics off of each main topic, which are the points you plan to elaborate on.
 Clustering ensures you have enough meat for each subtopic to make it worth discussing in its own paragraph.

 Interested in more useful prewriting exercises or professional editing services?
-Contact the pros at
+Hone your writing skills with our experts, contact us at Hurley Write, Inc. today!

 What prewriting exercises do you do?
 How effective are they?